freon4dsl/Freon4dsl/notes/ExternalComponents.md

 projection.
 In the latter case it is up to the language engineer to get and set the value correctly, and to get tabbing etc. working.

-### Wrapping property projections
+### Wrapping property projections of Primitive type
-- Syntax: `${self.name wrap=SMUI_Card}`
+- Syntax: `${self.name wrap=SMUI_Dialog}`
-- Generated BoxType: `ExternalFragmentBox`
+- BoxType: `WrappedStringBox`, `WrappedNumberBox`, or `WrappedBooleanBox`
 - Interface:
+    - `getPropertyName(): string`
+      - Returns the name of the wrapped property.
+    - `getPropertyValue(): string`
+      - Returns the value of the wrapped property.
+Type is `string` in case of an ExternalStringBox, `number` or `boolean` for the other box types.
     - `getChildBox(): Box`
       - Returns the projection for the property.
 Use this method and the `RenderComponent` to show the property projection in the external component.
 Note that when a list is wrapped, this method returns a single Box that holds the native projection for the complete list, i.e. a horizontal list, vertical list, or table projection.

+### Wrapping property projections of Part List type
+- Syntax: `${self.parts wrap=SMUI_Accordion}`
+- BoxType: `WrappedPartListBox`
+- Interface:
+    - `getPropertyName(): string`
+        - Returns the name of the wrapped property.
+    - `getPropertyValue(): FreNode[]`
+        - Returns the value of the wrapped property.
+You need to cast the returned value to the required type.
+    - `getChildBox(): Box`
+        - Returns the projection for the property.
+Use this method and the `RenderComponent` to show the property projection in the external component.
+Note that this method returns a single Box that holds the native projection for the complete list, i.e. a horizontal list, vertical list, or table projection.
 - Example:

+### Wrapping property projections of Reference List type
+- Syntax: `${self.parts wrap=SMUI_Accordion}`
+- BoxType: `WrappedRefListBox`
+- Interface:
+    - `getPropertyName(): string`
+        - Returns the name of the wrapped property.
+    - `getPropertyValue(): FreReferenceNode[]`
+        - Type is `string` in case of an ExternalStringBox, `number` or `boolean` for the other box types.
+    - `getChildBox(): Box`
+        - Returns the projection for the property.
+Use this method and the `RenderComponent` to show the property projection in the external component.
+Note that this method returns a single Box that holds the native projection for the complete list, i.e. a horizontal list, vertical list, or table projection.
+- Example:

+### Wrapping property projections of Part type
+- Syntax: `${self.part wrap=SMUI_Dialog}`
+- BoxType: `WrappedPartBox`
+- Interface:
+    - `getPropertyName(): string`
+       - Returns the name of the wrapped property.
+    - `getPropertyValue(): FreNode`
+      - Returns the value of the wrapped property.
+You need to cast the returned value to the required type.
+  - `getChildBox(): Box`
+      - Returns the projection for the property.
+Use this method and the `RenderComponent` to show the property projection in the external component.

+### Wrapping property projections of Reference type
+- Syntax: `${self.reference wrap=SMUI_Dialog}`
+- BoxType: `WrappedReferenceBox`
+- Interface:
+    - `getPropertyName(): string`
+        - Returns the name of the wrapped property.
+  - `getPropertyValue(): FreNodeReference`
+      - Returns the value of the wrapped property.
+  - `getChildBox(): Box`
+      - Returns the projection for the property.
+Use this method and the `RenderComponent` to show the property projection in the external component.

 ### Replacing property projections of Primitive type
 - Syntax: `${self.name replace=SMUI_Dialog}`
 - BoxType: `ExternalStringBox`, `ExternalNumberBox`, or `ExternalBooleanBox`
 - Interface:
+    - `getPropertyName(): string`
+        - Returns the name of the wrapped property.
     - `getPropertyValue(): string`
+      - Returns the value of the wrapped property.
-      - Type is `string` in case of an ExternalStringBox, `number` or `boolean` for the other box types.
+      Type is `string` in case of an ExternalStringBox, `number` or `boolean` for the other box types.
     - `setPropertyValue(newValue: string)`
+        - Sets the value of the property.
-      - Type is `string` in case of an ExternalStringBox, `number` or `boolean` for the other box types.
+      Type is `string` in case of an ExternalStringBox, `number` or `boolean` for the other box types.

-### Replacing property projections of List type
+### Replacing property projections of Part List type
 - Syntax: `${self.parts replace=SMUI_Accordion}`
-- Generated BoxType: `ExternalListBox`
+- BoxType: `ExternalPartListBox`
 - Interface:
+  - `getPropertyName(): string`
+    - Returns the name of the wrapped property.
+  - `getPropertyValue(): FreNode[]`
+    - Returns the value of the wrapped property.
+You need to cast the returned value to the required type.
+  - `setPropertyValue(newValue: FreNode[])`
+    - Sets the value of the property.
   - `getChildren(): Box[]`
     - Returns a list of boxes that hold the projection for every item in the list.

+### Replacing property projections of Reference List type
+- Syntax: `${self.parts replace=SMUI_Accordion}`
+- BoxType: `ExternalRefListBox`
+- Interface:
+    - `getPropertyName(): string`
+        - Returns the name of the wrapped property.
+    - `getPropertyValue(): FreReferenceNode[]`
+        - Returns the value of the wrapped property.
+You need to cast the returned value to the required type.
+    - `setPropertyValue(newValue: FreReferenceNode[])`
+        - Sets the value of the property.
-- Example:
+    - `getChildren(): Box[]`
+        - Returns a list of boxes that hold the projection for every item in the list.

 ### Replacing property projections of Part type
 - Syntax: `${self.part replace=SMUI_Dialog}`
 - BoxType: `ExternalPartBox`
 - Interface:
+    - `getPropertyName(): string`
+        - Returns the name of the wrapped property.
     - `getPropertyValue(): FreNode`
-        - You need to cast the returned value to the required type.
+        - Returns the value of the wrapped property.
+You need to cast the returned value to the required type.
     - `setPropertyValue(newValue: FreNode)`
+        - Sets the value of the property.

 ### Replacing property projections of Reference type
 - Syntax: `${self.reference replace=SMUI_Dialog}`
 - BoxType: `ExternalReferenceBox`
 - Interface:
+    - `getPropertyName(): string`
+        - Returns the name of the wrapped property.
     - `getPropertyValue(): FreNodeReference`
-        - You need to cast the returned value to the required type.
+      - Returns the value of the wrapped property.
     - `setPropertyValue(newValue: FreNodeReference)`
+      - Sets the value of the property.

 ## Wiring
 1. Create your Svelte components in the webapp package.
 Be sure to which type of box your component will be